maomlab/ML4DrugDiscoveryCourse/lab_05_supervised_ML/README.md

 Questions:

 1) Given an example of a compound that is a hit, in one of the screens that is predicted to be a liability.
-What fraction of the reported hits are liabilities at the 0.8 probability threshold?
+What fraction of the reported hits are liabilities (across any of the models) at the 0.8 probability threshold?

 2) For each assay, train a H20 AutoML predictor and evalute using SHAP analysis if any of the liability scores are in the top explanatory features.
+How did you use the test/validation/test splits?